serebrov/.emacs/README.md

 - emacs hijacks windows (testing popper as a solution)
   - Example: Ctrl-h i to open help then h to get help for help - replaces all windows
   - Example: Ctrl-h i to open help then M-n to duplicate it - replaces one of the existing windows
-  - Workaround: M-x winner-mode adds `M-x winner-mode-undo' (and redo) to undo these changes
+  - Workaround: M-x winner-mode adds `M-x winner-undo' (and redo) to undo these changes
+- I have `tn` to open new tab, it also opens the active buffer in it.
+  - who do I make it open empty buffer instead?
+(I used to this in vim - is this really necessary though?)
 - Autocompletion uses Enter, so I cannot create a new line without selecting an option
   - reconfigure to TAB? or Ctrl-n?
+  - note: popup can be cancelled with `Ctrl-g`
-- vim surround bingings?
+- vim surround bindings?
 - which text objects are available?
 - System C-SPC conflict with emacs C-SPC (like C-SPC to start selection and C-x C-SPC to go back to previous mark)